meyer-lab-cshl/snakemake-uge/README.md

   ```

 #### Status check parameters
-These parameters help with debugging cluster status checks.
-For standard use,
-it is recommended to keep the default settings of these parameters.
-Should
+The status check parameters dsecribed [here](UGE_parameters.md) should not be changed unless discussed with IT.
+The compute cluster is a shared resource and running workflow managers like snakemake submitting large amounts
+of jobs and high frequency status checks can slow down the compute environment for everyone.
+Should issues
-issues occur with this profile and job status checks by snakemake, for instance
+occur with this profile and job status checks by snakemake,
-`snakemake.exceptions.WorkflowError: Failed to obtain job status.` errors, it is
+for instance `snakemake.exceptions.WorkflowError: Failed to obtain job status.` errors, it is
 recommended to set `log_status_checks` to True to track the issues.

 * `log_status_checks`